 (5) Goals Against in pool play games for the two or more tied teams

 (6) Goal Difference in all games played for the two or more tied teams

 (7) Fewest Goals Against in all games played for the two or more tied teams

 (8) If only two teams are still tied at this point, revert to the two team tie breaking rule (but do not revert to the two team tie breaking rules prior to this step).
 If still tied in record, proceed to next step.

-(9) Shootout: follow overtime rules for shootout – each team may pick its 3 players for the shootout
+(9) Shootout: see PLAYOFF OVERTIME and PENALTY KICKS sections for those rules– each team may pick its 3 players for the shootout